ssmlee04/blog/_posts/2017-08-02-elixir-basics.md

 ### Summary

+Elixir is a functional programming language to develop high-concurrency, highly-scalable and fault tolerant applications.
+It also ships with iex (the Elixir interactive shell) and mix (a set of tools to creaet your applications) so that you can get your hands on your applications pretty quickly.

-Its original use case was to program Ericsson’s telephone switches.
+Elixir run Erlang VM (BEAM) and Erlang's original use case was to program Ericsson’s telephone switches.
+You can imagine a telephone system is highly concurrent, never down for maintenance, requires low latency and has low hardware requirements.
+And  Erlang provides a solution for the scenarios.

-A float is 64-bit double precision and support e for exponent values:
-Floating point numbers require a decimal after at least one digit An atom is a constant whose name is its value.
-There are three additional operators whose first argument must be a boolean (true or false):
+### Basics:

 ```
 iex> true and 42